Twf Blog

 1973 till 1987

+The company’s visual identity was created in 1973, making it more contemporary.
+The rectangle in a white frame contained the circular with a distinct white outline.
 The right side of the rectangle was blue, while the left was red.
-The circle’s white portion featured a prominent blue nameplate, followed by the bottle cap design from the preceding logos.
+The circle’s white portion featured a prominent blue nameplate and the bottle cap design from the preceding logos.

 1987 till 1991

-In 1987, the logo’s white frame was dropped, and the typography was made larger.
+1987 the logo’s white frame was dropped, and the typography was made larger.
 Along with the typeface update, the letter “E” had rounded corners and was a more overall smooth design.

 1991 till 1997

+In 1991, the nameplate was positioned outside the circle.
+The inscription was included with a red rectangle positioned horizontally beneath it and a blue and red circle with a thick white curve in the middle on the right side of the rectangle.
 A second logo, using white writing on a blue background with two different hues to form a geometric pattern, was created in 1996.
 A portion of a sphere was positioned in the bottom right corner of the logo in place of the signature circle.

 1997 till 2003